Gyeeta/gyeeta.github.io/docs/architecture.md

 **Features :**

-- Monitors Host and Processes Resource usage
 - Monitors all Services and gathers statistics such as Queries/sec, Response Time (Latency), HTTP Errors (for HTTP services)
 - Monitors all Network Flows within host and across hosts as well and correlates them with `madhava`
+- Monitors Host and Processes Resource usage
 - Auto detects any anomalies and flags any degradation in Host, Service or Process performance including CPU, Memory or IO Contention
-- Monitors all queries.
+- Monitors all services with statistics for all TCP traffic.
 Does not use sampling.
 - Interacts with a single Intermediate Server (`madhava`) assigned to it and sends all monitor statistics over TCP
 - No local disk storage is needed as all data is sent to the Intermediate server
 - Lightweight with ***max*** *10% of one CPU core* (***p99*** *4% of one core*) (averaged over a 5 sec interval) and *250 MB RSS Memory*